GadgetAngel/Voron2.4_My_Build_Log/README.md

 [*] Enable extra low-level configuration options by moving the cursor and hitting the space bar until the "*" appears.

-The space bar is a toggle so when the "*" appears it means you have selected the item when the  "*" is not present it means the item is NOT selected.
+The space bar is a toggle so when the "*" appears it means you have selected the item.
+When the  "*" is not present it means the item is NOT selected.
 You use the arrow keys on your keyboard to move up and down the menu.

 set Micro-controller Architecture to (STMicroelectronics STM32) set Processor model to (STM32F446)